anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 #### <a name="clair"></a>_Clair: The Container Image Security Analyzer_ <span style="font-size: smaller">- [Joey Schorr](#joeys)</span>

-Docker layers can be fast for developers but are also vulnerable if not audited for production.
-Wouldn’t it be great to improve continuous integration with continuous vulnerability detection?
+Docker layers can be fast for developers, but are also vulnerable if not audited for production.
+Wouldn't it be great to improve continuous integration with continuous vulnerability detection?

 Clair is a new open source container image security analyzer that enables developers to build services that scan containers for security threats and vulnerabilities.
 This API-driven analysis engine inspects containers layer-by-layer for known security flaws.